UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     mkdir ~/oshiftbackups
     ```

-2. Switch to the project which the container you want to backup a directory from is located:
+2. Switch to the project in which the container you want to back up the directory from is located:

     ```bash
     oc project {project name}
     ```

-    > [!NOTE]
+    > [!TIP]
     > To list all projects use: `oc projects`.

-3. Identify the pod which the container you want to backup resides in:
+3. Identify the pod in which the container you want to back up resides:

     ```bash
     oc get pods
     ```

-4. Using `oc rsync`, copy the directory you wish to backup:
+4. Using `oc rsync`, copy the directory you want to back up:

     ```bash
     # oc rsync usage: